 - you'll stay motivated

 - you can learn new things

 A really good way to progress in your career is by doing qualifications relevant to your role.
 There are over 50 vocational qualifications at different levels in social care.
 Your employer might pay for qualifications or you could apply for a government grant or loan which can help make qualifications and training more affordable.

-- ask about opportunities to mentor or shadow other workers
+- ask for opportunities to shadow senior members of staff

 - look for informal learning opportunities, such as free online training

-- volunteer to attend events relevant to your role such as conferences or careers fairs
+- volunteer to attend conferences, meetings and community events that are relevant to your role

 - Network!
 Use platforms such as LinkedIn to find and connect with other social care professionals